 We have supported Native organizations and issues for decades.
 Through the years, we have made significant investments in tribal colleges and judicial law libraries and many key Native institutions in the region.
-We have also invested in lots of Native leaders through the Bush Fellowship and the Native Nation Rebuilders program, including a number of people who have gone on to serve as tribal chairs.
+We have also invested in lots of Native leaders through the Bush Fellowship and the Native Nation Rebuilders program, including a number of people who have gone on to serve as tribal elected leaders.

 In 2008, we elevated our commitment to Native peoples with a focus on supporting stronger tribal governance in the 23 Native nations in the geographic region we serve.
 We did a lot of work with tribes on issues from commercial codes to constitutional reform, culminating in the creation of the Native Governance Center.

 Today, we support Native people and nations in our region through all of our grant programs.
 While we still believe in the critical importance of tribal governance, we are open to funding Native-led work on any issue.
 We work hard to make sure Native people and organizations know what we have to offer and to ensure our programs are working to meet their needs.
 We track and publicly share what percentage of funding goes to Native people and organizations.
 We have a community grant program partner, the Good Relatives Collaborative, focused specifically on supporting Native organizations.
 We also seeded the Collective Abundance Fund to support wealth building for Indigenous individuals and families.
 In all our work with Native nations, we aim to support Native self-determination and tribal sovereignty.

 For anyone working on issues important to Native communities in our region and seeking Bush Foundation support, the path is the same as any of our open grant programs.
 See all of our grants and opportunities.